spacetelescope/WFC3Library/notebooks/ir_scattered_light_calwf3_corrections/README.md

 - Comparing the original FLT to the reprocessed FLT image.

 Installation Instructions:
-- Please refer to the instructions found on the main WFC3 Library github page.
+- Please refer to the instructions found on the main [WFC3 Library GitHub page](https://github.com/spacetelescope/WFC3Library).
 No other installations are required.